The activities are as follows:

 - Student activity, Graph Type C, Level 3

 - Grading Rubric

-Greenhouse gases are released when we burn fuels to heat and cool our homes or power our cars.
-Most of the energy we use today comes from fossil fuels.
-These energy sources are called “fossil” fuels because they are made from plants that grew hundreds of millions of years ago!
-After these plants died, their tissues were slowly converted into coal, oil, and natural gas.
-An important fact about fossil fuels is that when we use them, they release CO2 that was stored millions of years ago into our atmosphere.
-The release of this stored carbon is adding more and more greenhouse gases to our atmosphere.
+When we burn fuels to heat and cool our homes or power our cars we release greenhouse gasses.
+Most of the energy used today comes from fossil fuels.
+These energy sources are called “fossil” fuels because they come from plants, algae, and animals that lived hundreds of millions of years ago!
+After they died, their tissues were buried and slowly turned into coal, oil, and natural gas.
+An important fact about fossil fuels is that when we use them, they release CO2 into our atmosphere that was stored millions of years ago.
+The release of this stored carbon is adding more and more greenhouse gases to our atmosphere, and much faster than today’s plants and algae can remove during photosynthesis.
 In order to reduce the effects of climate change, we need to change the way we use energy and think of new ways to power our world.